Our InRealLife programme for the academic year 2019/20 is now on hold because of Covid19.

 …historical fiction is a close relative of history… We write historical fiction, and read it, not to learn about history so much as to live it.
 It is the closest we can get to experiencing the past without having been there.
 We finish a history and think “So that’s what happened!”

 We finish a work of historical fiction, catch our breath, and think “So that’s what it was like!”

 H Scott Dalton What is Historical Fiction?

 Increasingly, academic historians are underlining the value of well-researched and well-written Historical Fiction.
-Dr Dina Gusejnova, lecturer in History at the LSE in London, who works with us to devise and develop our workshop programme, writes:
+Dr Dina Gusejnova, Assistant Professor in International History at the LSE in London, who works with us to devise and develop our workshop programme, writes:

 …what you have developed is truly an eye-opening approach to history.
 The special value of the YWSP workshops consists in the fact that each case is tailored to the particular location and community.

 “I had some great ideas about history which I don’t often get.
 I really wanted to finish my story…”*